 Financial Blogs across the internet have long discussed whether you should be buying or leasing a car.
-Twenty years ago, if you wanted a new car, you'd probably have stump up the full amount in cash.
-There was the option, however due to interest rates being so hire, the cost of repayments made no sense.
-Today, there're a few different credit packages from Long-term leases to personal credit purchase (PCP).
+Twenty years ago, if you wanted a new car, you’d probably have stump up the full amount in cash.
+There was the option to lease, but due to interest rates being so hire, the cost of repayments made no sense.
+Today, there’re a few different credit packages from Long-term leases to personal credit purchase (PCP).

 The key reason for the question, is down the financial crisis of 2008 which has led to a huge reduction in interest rates and therefore a major reduction in the repayments.
 On the downside, it’s meant people now have access to better and more expensive car’s that usually they would not be able to afford, but on the upside, there’re some very good deals floating around.

 Personally, it really depends on how much you’re actually going to use the car in the first place and more importantly, what you’re going to use it for.
 I have friends in London with a £50K BMW sat on the driveway depreciating in value each day.
 They use at best once a week and usually simply to drive to lunch at the weekend.
 Does it really make sense?